BBC-News/dockerflagpole/README.md

 The app will be configured to read from and write to an agreed S3 bucket hosted file that will be accessible to all test applications requiring flagpole data.

+**N.B.** There is a current limitation in that the docker image does not yet have permission to read from and write to S3 files.

 #### Production startup
 When in production the app will run as its own EC2 container as part of the standard ECS that Global News runs.
 This